reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

   }
   ```

-* `Subscriber`: A `Subscriber` is responsible for receiving messages from a `Publisher` and process those messages.
-It acts like a terminal operation in the Streams API.
-It basically has four methods to deal with the events received:
+* `Subscriber`: A `Subscriber` is responsible for receiving messages from a `Publisher` and processing those messages.
+It acts as a terminal operation in the Streams API.
+It has four methods to deal with the events received:

   * `onSubscribe(Subscription s)`: Gets called automatically when a publisher registers itself and allows the subscription to request data.
   * `onNext(T t)`: Gets called on the subscriber every time it is ready to receive a new message of generic type T.
-  * `onError(Throwable t)`:Is used to handle the next steps whenever an error is monitored.
+  * `onError(Throwable t)`: Is used to handle the next steps whenever an error is monitored.
   * `onComplete()`: Allows to perform operations in case of successful subscription of data.

   ```java